araynimax/phoskin/README.md

 ## Commands

-Info: `!gen` and `!gengl` are supported but are just aliases for `!pho gen`
+Info: `!gen` and `!gengl` are supported but are just aliases for `!pho gen` For `!i <inspect-url>` you should just paste the inspect url into the chat!

 | Syntax| Description |
 |---------|-------------|